wediga/circuitborn/README.md

 The long-term goal is a visible, learnable AI that evolves through player interaction — but never breaks determinism.

+## Roadmap

+- Playable prototype with grid, UI, and pulse system

+- Modular build system with upgrades and synergy logic

+- First encounter types and event mechanics

+- Future integration of the AI opponent and meta-driven design loops

 ## Developer Role

 This is a solo project focused on: